Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: An approximation scheme for

-We however need to bound the total weight of the boundary vertices, i.e.\ we need a \emph{weighted weak $r$-division}.
+We however need to bound the total weight of the boundary vertices to obtain weighted weak $r$-divisions.
 Unfortunately, separator theorems are not helpful here, since they only bound the number of vertices in the separator but cannot bound their weight.
-Instead we leverage techniques developed for the Klein-Plotkin-Rao (KPR) Theorem~\cite{KPR-Lee,KPR} in order to show that there is an $r$-division for which the total weight of all boundary vertices is an $O(1/\log r)$-fraction of the total weight $\sum_{v\in V(N)} c(v)$, if the graph has constant maximum degree.
-We later set $r=2^{1/\eps}$ in order to obtain an $\eps$-fraction of the total weight.
-Even though the obtained fraction is exponentially worse than the $O(1/\sqrt r)$-fraction for unweighted graphs obtained in~\cite{italiano2011improved,frederickson1981approximation}, it follows from a lower bound result of \citet{borchers-du} that for weighted graphs this is best possible, even if the graph is a tree.
+Instead we leverage techniques developed for the Klein-Plotkin-Rao (KPR) Theorem~\cite{KPR-Lee,KPR,fakcharoenphol2003improved}.
+Even though the obtained $O(1/\log r)$-fraction for the weighted case is exponentially worse than the $O(1/\sqrt r)$-fraction for unweighted graphs obtained in~\cite{italiano2011improved,frederickson1981approximation}, it follows from a lower bound result of \citet{borchers-du} that for weighted graphs this is best possible, even if the graph is a tree.
 In contrast to the unweighted case, we also do not guarantee any bound on the number of regions, and we do not need such a bound either.
 Our proof follows the outlines of the proof given by Lee~\cite{KPR-Lee} for the KPR Theorem.
-In the following, $c(S)=\sum_{v\in S} c(v)$ for any set of vertices $S$.